1. Best overall

-Flat shoes and pedals are not just for beginners though; many gravity-orientated pros prefer them to cleated shoes for their greater freedom, and they can still be very secure – especially when paired with the best MTB flat pedals.
+Flat shoes and pedals are not just for novices though; many gravity-orientated pros prefer them to cleated shoes for their greater freedom, and they can still be very secure – especially when paired with the best MTB flat pedals.
 Dropping a foot through a sweeping turn is a pretty good feeling too.

 We're big fans of riding with flat pedals and know exactly what to look for in a riding shoe to keep your feet glued to the pedals while maximizing feel and comfort on the trail.
-The Five Ten Freerider Pro is our top pick, with the Pinnacle Cedar our best value recommendation.

 The quick list